Optomechanical vector sensing of new forces at 6 micron separation: Experimental Setup

 The sensor at the heart of this work is an optically levitated silica microsphere (MS)~\cite{noauthor_microparticles_nodate} trapped in a single-beam, vertically oriented optical tweezer.
 An early generation of the setup is described in~\cite{kawasaki_high_2020}.
 The experimental geometry is illustrated in \Cref{fig:expsetup}.
 A $1064\,\mathrm{nm}$ laser beam is focused with an off-axis parabolic mirror to a waist of $\sim 3.5\,\mathrm{\mu m}$ (Numerical Aperture $\mathrm{NA}\sim 0.1$, Rayleigh range $z_{\mathrm{R}} \sim 30\,\mathrm{\mu m}$).
 The MS is trapped near the focus, allowing the closest distance of approach of a source mass (``attractor") with minimal interaction with the trapping beam.
 The stabilization of laser intensity and angular jitter by real-time feedback allows the MS to be isolated from extraneous disturbances at high vacuum ($\sim10^{-7}\,\mathrm{hPa}$).
 The light scattered off the MS in the forward direction is re-collimated by a second off-axis parabolic mirror and used to reconstruct the $x$ and $y$ positions of the MS~\cite{maurer_quantum_2023} using a quadrant photodiode (QPD).
 The phase of the retroreflected field from the MS is interferometrically sensed to reconstruct the $z$ coordinate.

 The trap is surrounded by six electrodes (three pairs, one for each Cartesian axis, separated by $\sim 8\,\mathrm{mm}$).
 The electrodes are spray-coated with AquaDAG \cite{acheson_aquadag_1907} to reduce reflections of stray laser light.
 The monopole electric charge on the MS can be controlled with single-electron resolution \cite{moore_millicharge_2014, blakemore_3d_2019}, allowing for a bias on the electrodes to exert a known force on the MS, thereby enabling the calibration of the optical position readout to force.
+The entire readout chain is found to be linear up to $10^{-13}\,\mathrm{N}$~\cite{blakemore_3d_2019}, well beyond the forces of interest here.

 A density-patterned attractor~\cite{wang_density_2017} acts as a source for interactions coupling to mass.
 Gold and silicon are used as the two materials generating a contrast in density, $\rho$, with $\rho_{\mathrm{Au}} \sim 8\rho_{\mathrm{Si}}$.
 By scanning the position of the attractor along $y$ in close proximity to the MS at a frequency $f_0=3~\mathrm{Hz}$, the MS is subject to a characteristic force with a distinctive spectral fingerprint in each Cartesian axis that is unlikely to be mimicked by backgrounds.
-Electromagnetic forces constitute an important source of background, and while the MS can be made to have zero overall charge, dipole and higher order moments persist and can couple to time-varying electric field gradients as the attractor is scanned.
+As electromagnetic forces constitute an important source of background, several design choices were made to mitigate their contribution.
+To prevent time-varying magnetic fields in the trap, the attractor is fabricated from materials that are not permanently magnetizable.
+The MS can be made to have zero overall charge, though dipole and higher order moments persist and can couple to time-varying electric field gradients as the attractor is scanned.
 In order to mitigate this effect, a stationary ``shield" (a microfabricated silicon fence structure, conformally coated with $\sim 100\,\mathrm{nm}$ gold) is positioned between the MS and the scanning attractor.
+In addition, using the six electrodes surrounding the trap, a rotating electric field can be applied to the dipole moment inducing the rotation of the MS, as explained in Section~\ref{sec4}.